dbousfie/CanadaUSrelations/syllabus.md

 If the weekly participation summary is submitted on the day of class there is a 5% bonus (instead of the grade being a base 70, it will be a base 75)

+Sample explanation of rationale for feedback
+Hi student,

+This is a good question.

+This is why the format matters.
+So if you did a 250 word response this week, I provide feedback.
+You could do your 250 word response next week, or do it on week 9.
+You just have to demonstrate that you have responded to the feedback.
+It's not in the immediate week, it's just the next time that you do a participation in the same format.
+As we are creating a big summary of all of these forms of participation at the end of the course, you can demonstrate the response to the feedback in that big file.

+This is because in the summer people were generating 250 word responses, I would provide feedback, and they would ignore it.
+Moreover if we do the same format every single week, people will end up in a rut with low effort or low energy responses.

+So you don't need to revise it today, you don't even need to revise it again until you do another participation in the same format.
+That can be week 2 or it can be week 11.

+Let me know if you have any other questions
+Dan